 3) Special Reconnaissance (SR) :

-Places "eyes on target" to obtain well-defined, time-sensetive information.
-It may complement other collection efforts, or be the only method when there is a problem with weather, terrain masking, or enemy counter measures.
+Places "eyes on the target" to obtain well-defined, time-sensetive information.
+It may complement other collection efforts, or be the only method when there is a problem with weather, terrain masking, or enemy's counter measures.
 Typical SR missions include target acquisition, contact with resistance forces, reporting on enemy movements, surveillance of sensitive facilities, surviellance of enemy's key political and military personnel, marking targets for "Fire & Forget" weapons, and meteorological or hydrographic reconnaissance to support conventional operations (incl. support of Marine and fleet operations) .

 These are SOLDIERS who are not trained to arrest terrorists (- unless they're high value targets), negotiate with or to interrogate them.
 Their missions are to activly seek out and to kill terrorists and rescue hostages, or just kill terrorists (pre-empting strike).
 No questions asked .